Complete the email form below and the link to the content you were reading will be sent to the email address you provide.

 Primary Class Size Reduction

-Effective 2007-2008, the provincial guidelines for primary class size were that each board would organize primary classes so that:
+The current requirements on primary class size (Grade 1 - 3) are that each board must organize primary classes so that:

 Each year school boards are required to submit their primary class sizes to the Ministry of Education.
-For the 2010-11 school year, on the snapshot date of September 17, 2010:
+For the 2013-14 school year:

 While this indicates the circumstances on the snapshot date, class sizes will often change as the school year progresses.